 - Good communication skills and an excellent command of spoken and written English are essential.

 How to Apply:

 To apply, please forward a detailed CV, your university transcripts (BA, MSc, etc.), the names of two references, your master thesis and/or any publications you have authored (a URL or a PDF) along with a letter outlining your motivation for applying for one of these positions (max.
-2 pages, single spaced), to Dr. Kogler at email@example.com.
-Please e-mail your application by 22 January 2018 at the very latest.
-Only shortlisted candidates will be contacted by the end of January 2018; anticipated start date is May or September, 2018.
+2 pages, single spaced), to Dr. Kogler at firstname.lastname@example.org.
+Please e-mail your application by May 25th 2018 at the very latest.
+Only shortlisted candidates will be contacted by the end of May 2018; anticipated start date is September, 2018.